pboling/rspec-stubbed_env/README.md

 # RSpec::StubbedEnv

 ENV stubbing via a shared context for more powerful tests.
+Now you don't need to add dotenv just for your spec suite.

 ```ruby
 describe 'my stubbed test' do